RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 Once you click `Proceed`, you will see the log file from Jenkins showing the final progress and deployment.

-Wait for the production deployment to complete via CodeReady Workspace `Terminal`:
+Wait for the production deployment to complete via CodeReady Workspaces `Terminal`:

 `oc rollout -n coolstore-prod status dc/coolstore-prod`